QienJane/Qien/README.md

 ### Hi, I'm Qien!
-- 🔭 I’m currently working on Hand gesture recognition.
+- 🔭 I’m currently working on incremental learning.
 - ✍️ I’m writing codes and welcome to swim with me in the sea of code!
 <!--
 **QienJane/QienJane** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.